saaaayd/farm_operation_management/VUE_FRONTEND_README.md

 ## 🚀 Features

 ### Core Functionality
-- **Role-based Authentication**: Farmer, Buyer, and Admin roles with different access levels
+- **Role-based Authentication**: Farmer and Buyer roles with different access levels
 - **Farm Profile Onboarding**: Mandatory setup for new farmers with field details and rice varietal preferences
 - **Rice Operations Management**: Complete lifecycle from planting to harvest
 - **Weather Analytics**: Real-time weather data and historical analysis